SGK112/NewCountertops.com/DEPLOYMENT.md

    - **Key**: `NODE_ENV`
    - **Value**: `production`
 4. Click "Save Changes" - this will trigger a redeploy

+**Build Success Indicators:**
+- ✅ Should see: "Generating static pages (43/43)"
+- ✅ Should see: "Finalizing page optimization ✓"
+- ✅ No SSR/hydration errors in build log

 ### Debug Tools
 - Next.js build analyzer